Hong Kong FastFacts! Map of Hong Kong

 Birthday of Tin Hau

 Also known as the "Tin Hau Festival".
-This year (2008) it is on 28 Apr which is March 23rd of the lunar calendar.
+In year 2012, it falls on 13 Apr which is March 23rd of the lunar calendar.
 Watch out because the lunar calendar does not match the normal calendar each year in the same way.

 This is not a public holiday and you will only see something special actually very close to a Tin Hau temple - and probably only in the smaller communities particularly in fishing islands.